tomjaguarpaw/H2/posts/using-brain-less-refactoring-yahtzee.md

 ### Lift `fmap` outside `do`

-Now `n` is used, we think, just twice, and in each case mapping the "pair with `n-1`" function over a list.
+Now `n` is used, we think, just twice, and in each case to map the "pair with `n-1`" function over a list.
 We've made this duplication obvious but we can't yet remove it.
 First we have to lift the `fmap` outside the `do`.
 We use the rule that